BMMRO-tech/BMMRO/e2e-tests/README.md

 ## Installation

 - run `npm install`
+- if running the tests on Safari, run `safaridriver --enable` and type computer password when prompted
-- create .env file with the following format
+- create `.env` file with the following format
+- add `DRIVER` to `.env` with value one of `chrome` or `safari` depending on your machine
-- The Project_ID, API_KEY and AUTH_DOMAIN values should be the app .env file pulled from your
+- The Project_ID, API_KEY and AUTH_DOMAIN values should be the app `.env` file pulled from your firebase console
 - In your firebase console, open build -> authentication -> users and add a new dummy test user with the email (e2e@test.ie) with the password: 123456 *
     * OR set the email and password below to any valid user from your firebase